Hyperdraw/ai-workshop/brainpy.md

 * `params`: 1D NumPy array - the initial model parameters (will be changed)
 * `iterations`: number - the number of iterations (default 1)
 * `learning_rate`: number - the learning rate (default 0.001)
+* `differentiation_ratio`: number - the proportion of the learning rate to use for numeric differentiation (the smaller the better) (default 0.0001)
+* `pool_size`: number - the number of worker processes to use when computing gradients (default 4)

 ## Usage Example (Two-Input, Two-Output Linear Regression)